JoBrenn/Smart-and-Grit/README.md

     - /modules: contains all classes
     - /visualisation: contains all code concerning the visualisations
 - /experiments: contains all code for the experiments
+    - /hillclimber: contains hillclimber experiment script
+    - /simulatedannealing: contains simulatedannealing experiment script
+    - /beamsearch:
+    - results_timed.md: contains the results of the timed experiment for all algorithms
 - /results: contains all found results

 # Authors